davekinkead/thesis/thoughts.md

 Willing acceptance of authority requires at least the belief that the authority is legitimate.
 This belief however need not be correct.
 One could believe an authority to be legitimate despite it's reasons not satisfying the justification requirement.
 Or one could believe an authority to be illegitimate despite it's reasons being fully justified.
 What people do actually belief often differs from what they ought to rationally believe.
 I offer this claim then, that political authority requires justification, as a conditional.

 For a democratic authority to be legitimate then, it must be justified.
 It must show that it does in fact, generate content independent and pre-emptive reasons to be obeyed.

+## Types of Justifications

+Democratic authority has been justified in different ways